ibm-cloud-docs/resiliency/README.md

 ## Initial Scope

-- Reviewed a list of existing documentation links to merge and/or enhance. _Team working box note: [here](https://ibm.ent.box.com/file/1644965930257?s=48bp2gwgt4gxg8dkaf3ldgrkh6cwc0ds)_
+- Reviewed a list of existing documentation links to merge and/or enhance.
 - Identified gaps where new content is to be added
 - Organized consolidated content per proposed solution guide outline
-- Updated Resiliency glossary terms for IBM Cloud. _Team working box note: [here](https://ibm.ent.box.com/notes/1667651992654?s=nwfybs96ktxilmfvqbfk2oolvxhje4he)_
+- Updated Resiliency glossary terms for IBM Cloud.
 - Initial solution guide published on December 13, 2024

 ## RACI